conceptofmind/t8t-pytorch/README.md

-# t8t-pytorch
+# t8t-pytorch (WIP)
-The official repository for Towards 8-bit Transformers.
-Stable training of LLMs at mixed 8-bit precision.
+The official repository for Towards 8-bit Transformers, stable training for LLMs at mixed 8-bit precision.